 Are you going to end up with documents that are partly signed electronically and partly with traditional "wet signatures"?
 If so, you need a described process for this as well.

 Last but not least you need to establish who has the ownership of the E-Signing System.
-Is it the IT Department that usually acquire and maintain IT systems?
+Is it the IT Department that usually acquires and maintains IT systems?
 Or is it the R&D department that probably is the most frequent user of the system?
 Or is it the HR department that is concerned with the identity of the people working in the organisation?
 This needs to be clarified before you start.

 As mentioned, an E-Signing System will decrease the effort of placing the document in front of the Signer.
 It will reduce costs associated with transporting the paper copy of the document.
-It will also potentially increase security and authenticity of the documents.
+It will also potentially increase the security and authenticity of the documents.

 But there are things an E-Signing System cannot do.
-Regardless of how deep you entrench E-Signatures as a paradigm in your organisation, you will almost inevitable have a residual number of documents that are signed with ink.
-Thus, no matter how much you push E-Signatures you will end up with a hybrid system, composed by documents signed electronically and documents signed with ink.
+Regardless of how deep you entrench E-Signatures as a paradigm in your organisation, you will almost inevitably have a residual number of documents that are signed with ink.
+Thus, no matter how much you push E-Signatures you will end up with a hybrid system, composed of documents signed electronically and documents signed with ink.
 Be prepared for this.

 Then, a Signature System is per se an IT system with all the work it entails.
-It needs to be validated and maintained, people will repeatedly forget their credentials if they do not use the system frequently and there will be the ubiquitous bugs and errors.
+It needs to be validated and maintained, people will repeatedly forget their credentials if they do not use the system frequently and there will be ubiquitous bugs and errors.
 This all means increased costs that need to be compared and contrasted with the costs by using a manual system.

 Finally, an E-Signature System does not make bad processes good just by digitizing them.
 Overloaded employees will still remain overloaded regardless.